Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 - Reassess the "214" issue
 - Chain encipher then decipher so as to check it works both ways
 - Move the mainloop into its own function and rewrite for style.
+- Add command line use for all but piping
+- Detect error in how short rows of tableaux are handled, and correct

 # Keys
 Book states four keys: